toddamoda/pyyxellsfgffg/docs/source/models.rst

 gain, standard deviation of noises) globally on detector level or locally (on pixel level or for a specific detector area).

-%aka 'model plug-in mechanism'
 Users and developers can easily add any kind of new or already existing model to Pyxel thanks to the model plug-in mechanism developed for this purpose.

-%what is a model, how it works
 Models are Python functions, which need to have a Detector object defined as their input argument and as a return value.
 The model function has to be registered in Pyxel model registry and added to the YAML configuration file.